dengking/programming-language/docs/C++/CppRef/Functions/GP/Forwarding-reference&perfect-forwarding/Eli-Bendersky-thegreenplace-Perfect-forwarding-and-universal-references/index.md

 baz<int&>(ii);
 ```

 In the template instantiation, `T` is explicitly set to `int&`.
 So what is the type of `k` inside?
-What the compiler "sees" is `int& &` - while this isn't something the user is allowed to write in code, the compiler simply infers a single reference from this.
+What the compiler "sees" is `int& &` - while this isn't something the user is allowed to write in code, the compiler simply infers(推断) a single reference from this.
 In fact, prior to C++11 this wasn't standardized, but many compilers accepted such code anyway because these cases occasionally arise in template metaprogramming.
 With the addition of [rvalue references](http://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c) in C++11, it became important to define what happens when various **reference types** augment (e.g. what does `int&& &` mean?).

 The result is the *reference collapsing* rule.
 The rule is very simple. `&` always wins.
 So `& &` is `&`, and so are `&& &` and `& &&`.
-The only case where `&&` emerges from collapsing is `&& &&`.
+The only case where `&&` emerges(出现) from collapsing is `&& &&`.
 You can think of it as a logical-OR, with `&` being 1 and `&&` being 0.

 > NOTE: 在 https://stackoverflow.com/a/40835219 中，对其的总结如下：
 >
 > - `&& && = &&`
 > - `&& & = &`
 > - `& && = &`
 > - `& & = &`

 ### Special type deduction rules for rvalue references